tenzir/tenzir/web/docs/tql2/operators/load_azure_blob_storage.md

 ### `uri: string`

-A URI identifying the blob to load from
+A URI identifying the blob to load from.

 Supported URI formats: